Close Button

 Endometriosis can also lead to ovarian cysts, problems with your bowel and infertility – as well as sleep problems caused by the strain of the condition on your emotional and physical health.
 It’s a serious condition and, if left untreated, can be severely debilitating.

-Consultant Gynaecologist, Miss Ana Zakaryan, talks about endometriosis; what causes it, what symptoms you might experience and how our self-pay gynaecology treatments can help you get back to being you.
+Consultant Gynaecologist, Miss Ana Zakaryan, talks about endometriosis; what it is and how our self-pay gynaecology treatments can help.

 What causes endometriosis pain?